tracee/tracee/README.md

 complicated to gather relevant log entries that belong to a certain interaction with your system.

 *TracEE* is an integration framework that eases this kind of interaction monitoring of JavaEE applications by passing contextual information through your whole system and makes them visible in your logs.
-Therefore if contains adapters or interceptors for the most popular JavaEE technologies:
+Therefore it contains adapters or interceptors for the most popular JavaEE technologies:

 * servlet 2.5+
 * jax-ws
 * jax-rs2
 * jms

-This project is still in experimental stage and the api may change during further development.
+This project is still in an experimental stage and the api may change during further development.

 # Getting started